 The childminder has a good understanding of how children learn.
 She makes good use of assessments of their development to plan for their play and activities.
 For example, she provides play activities to foster and extend babies' communication and language development.
 She uses repetition of words and sounds to help children say new words during play.
-She talks to children constantly, using books and interactive toys, such as toy telephones, to extend their concentration.
-Babies show rapid physical progress because she encourages movement and dance to help them develop their large muscles, for example, when learning to walk.
+She talks to children constantly using puppets, books and interactive toys to extend their concentration.
+As a result, children make good progress in their development.